Drinfeld centers of fusion categories arising from generalized Haagerup subfactors: Introduction

+In \cite{MR1832764} the second named author gave a new construction of the Haagerup subfactor in which the simple objects of $\mathcal{C} $ are realized by certain endomorphisms of the Cuntz C$^*$-algebra $ \cO_4$ (extended to a von Neumann algebra closure).
+In this construction, the four Cuntz algebra generators correspond to embeddings of the four simple summands of $X \otimes X$.
+The structure constants for the action of these endomorphisms on the generators encode the associativity structure of the tensor category; these constants are in turn determined by certain polynomial equations.

+More generally, it was shown that for an arbitrary finite Abelian group $G$ of odd order, there is a similar system of polynomial equations whose solution gives an associativity structure for a tensor category satisfying the Haagerup fusion rules above, but with $G$ replacing $\Z_3 $.
+Such a generalized Haagerup category can then be realized via endomorphisms of the Cuntz algebra $ \cO_{|G|+1}$.
+There is an additional equation for the existence of a $Q$-system (an algebra structure with a unitarity condition \cite{MR1257245}) on $1\oplus X$; a subfactor corresponding to such a $Q$-system is called a generalized Haagerup subfactor for $G$, or a $3^G$ subfactor (after the shape of its principal graph).
+It was shown in \cite{MR1832764} that there is a unique $3^{\Z_5}$ subfactor (up to isomorphism of the standard invariant), but the general existence question was left open.

+The Drinfeld center $\cZ(\mathcal{C}) $ of a fusion category is the category of half-braidings of $\mathcal{C} $ by objects $Y \in \mathcal{C} $.
+For a fusion category over $\mathbb{C} $, $\cZ(\mathcal{C}) $ is a non-degenerate braided fusion category.
+If $\mathcal{C} $ is spherical (in particular if $\mathcal{C} $ is unitary), then $\cZ(\mathcal{C}) $ has the structure of a modular tensor category \cite{MR1966525}.
+A modular tensor category gives rise to a projective unitary representation of the modular group $SL_2(\mathbb{Z}) $, with canonical generators mapped to a pair of matrices called the $S$ and $T$ matrices, also known as the modular data.
+The modular data encodes among other things the fusion rules of the category via the Verlinde formula \cite{MR954762}.

-Modular tensor categories appear in a variety of contexts, including conformal field theory, topological quantum field theory, and quantum computation.
-On the other hand, every fusion category can be thought of as a category of modules over a commutative algebra in its center.
-Thus the quantum double construction provides a bridge between the theory of ordinary fusion categories and that of modular fusion categories.
+Modular tensor categories appear in a variety of contexts, including conformal field theory \cite{MR1153682}, quantum topology \cite{MR1186845}, and topological quantum computing \cite{MR1910832}.
+On the other hand, every fusion category can be realized as a category of modules over a commutative algebra in its Drinfeld center.
+Thus the Drinfeld center construction provides a bridge between the theory of ordinary fusion categories and that of modular tensor categories.

-Some of the most interesting known examples of fusion categories were discovered through the study of finite-index subfactors, and in particular from the classification of small-index subfactors.
-Subfactors with index less than $4$ have principal graphs which are Dynkin diagrams, and the corresponding fusion categories are related to quantum $SU(2) $.

-In the paper ``Exotic subfactors with Jones indices $\frac{5+\sqrt{13}}{2} $ and $\frac{5+\sqrt{17}}{2} $'' \cite{MR1686551}, Asaeda and Haagerup constructed two new subfactors, the Haagerup subfactor (index $\frac{5+\sqrt{13}}{2}$) and the Asaeda-Haagerup subfactor (index $ \frac{5+\sqrt{17}}{2}$).
-They called these subfactors exotic since unlike other known examples of subfactors, these subfactors were not constructed from symmetries of finite or quantum groups.